First-Class-Design/settings-module/README.md

 ## **Installation**

-1. Upload the settings-modules folder to the /wp-content/plugins/ directory of your WordPress installation.
+1. Upload the fcd-settings-modules folder to the /wp-content/plugins/ directory of your WordPress installation.
 2. Activate the plugin through the **Plugins** menu in WordPress.
-3. Navigate to **Site Settings \> Custom Settings** in the WordPress admin menu.
+3. Navigate to **Dashboard \> Custom Settings** in the WordPress admin menu.
 4. Browse the tabs to configure your activated modules.

 ## **Frequently Asked Questions**

 ### **How do I add a new main module?**

-Simply upload a properly formatted PHP class file into the /wp-content/plugins/settings-modules/modules/ directory.
+Simply upload a properly formatted PHP class file into the /wp-content/plugins/fcd-settings-modules/modules/ directory.
 The core framework will automatically detect it, run its hooks, and load it as a new tab in the settings interface.

 ### **How do I add a new toggle to the Misc tab?**